-The Unit of Autonomous Neuromuscular diseases and Neuroimmunology conducts clinical, diagnostic assessments and research on neuromuscular diseases and autoimmune diseases of the nervous system in collaboration with the university.
+The Department of Neuromuscular diseases and Neuroimmunology conducts clinical, diagnostic assessments and research on neuromuscular diseases and autoimmune diseases of the nervous system in collaboration with Humanitas university.
+The Department specialists treat almost 3,000 patients annually.

 Some of the diseases evaluated by the Unit include: